castorini/pyserini/docs/experiments-nfcorpus.md

 In other words, the library just performs brute force dot products of each query vector against all document vectors.

 The above indexing command takes around 30 minutes to run on a modern laptop, with most of the time occupied by performing neural inference using the CPU.
+Adjust the `batch` parameter above accordingly for your hardware; 32 is the default, but reduce the value if you find that the encoding is taking too long.

 ## Retrieval